 He added that while the removal is challenging, he is optimistic it will succeed.

-Deputy mayor of Larnaca, Iasonas Iasonides, said:
+Deputy mayor of Larnaca, Iasonas Iasonides, commented during the vehicle recovery:

 Larnaca municipality reiterated that vehicle access to the salt lake is forbidden and said additional signage and patrols may be introduced to prevent further incidents.
 It also issued a statement expressing “strong concern” over the illegal entry of vehicles into the area.